candacetribble/candace/README.md

 **[Input](https://news.gallup.com/businessjournal/688/input.aspx/)**

 I am inquisitive, and I collect information that I find interesting.
 I'm very interested in the variety and complexity of things around me, and I like to store away what I learn and experience.
-I take a lot of notes, I keep lists of the books I like, and I have a lot of bookmarked web pages for later reference.
+I take a lot of notes, I keep lists of the books I like, and I bookmark a lot of Web pages for later reference.

 **[Deliberative](https://news.gallup.com/businessjournal/658/deliberative.aspx/)**